 Careers with Geography

-Graduates are working across the globe in education, engineering, heritage and transport industries.
+Work across the globe in the education, engineering, heritage or transport industries.

 Where are they now?

 Read about the varied careers of our geography graduates.

 Hannah Orr: GIS Consultant - Renewables Industry

 I graduated from Ulster University in 2012 and got a role as a Mapping and Charting Officer with Land and Property Services (LPS) before completing an MSc in Geographic Information Systems (GIS) at Ulster.
 I then went on to work for the Northern Ireland Ambulance Service as an Information Analyst which with Gaelectric as a GIS Project Officer predominantly working on Onshore Wind Farm Projects.

 I graduated in 2009 and then completed a PgDip in GIS.
 I worked for Northern Ireland Water (NIW) as a GIS technician.
 This provided the groundwork for my current position as a hydraulic modeller with civil engineering company, Mouchel.
 I am responsible for the construction and calibration of hydraulic models based an online course with World Bank Group on ‘Designing and implementing successful water utility reform’ and working towards chartership with the Institute of Water.

 I graduated in 2011 before completing an MSc in GIS at Ulster.
 During my postgrad studies a gained valuable work experience with a 6 week placement with Land and Property Services.
 I also got involved on a Fuel Poverty project run by Ulster University in conjunction with the Department of Social Development (DSD) and the Office of First Minister and Deputy First Minister (OFMDFM).
 I switched to taking the MSc have since worked on several different GIS projects in Northern Ireland Water and Northern Ireland Housing Executive and now work as a GIS Consultant with ESRI Ireland.